IShengFang/NYCU_2021spring_Computer_Vision_Group27/HW2/readme.md

 ### Overview

-Goal: automatically produce a color image from the digitized Prokudin-Gorskii glass plate images with as few visual artifacts as possible.The glass plate images record three exposures of every scene onto a glass plate using a red, a green, and a blue filter.
+Goal: automatically produce a color image from the digitized Prokudin-Gorskii glass plate images with as few visual artifacts as possible.
+The glass plate images record three exposures of every scene onto a glass plate using a red, a green, and a blue filter.
 In order to do this, extract the three color channels from the glass plate, then place and align one above the other so that the combination forms a single RGB color image Assume that a simple x,y translation model is sufficient for proper alignment.
 However,  the full-size glass plate images are very large,  the alignment procedure will need to be fast and efficient.

 ### HW2_3.py